Aathira-I553036/Tutorials-I553036/tutorials/opps-basic-scenario-redeem-multicode-coupon/opps-basic-scenario-reserve-and-redeem-multi-code-coupon.md

 1. For **API Environment**, select the trial environment you have created for the **Calculation** service.
 2. Choose **Try Out**.
 3. Open the **POST** request **`/restapi/{tenantname}`**.
-4. Under **tenantName**, enter the **`identityzone`** from the service key you have created for the **Calculation** service in your SAP BTP account.
+4. Under **Tenant Name**, enter the **`identityzone`** from the service key you have created for the **Calculation** service in your SAP BTP account.
 If you need assistance, see step 4 of the tutorial [Set Up SAP Omnichannel Promotion Pricing](https://developers.sap.com/tutorials/opps-manual-setup.html) .
 5. For the **Content Type**, choose **`XML`**.
 4. Copy the following data and paste it into the **body**:
 ```XML